thesteffi/star-rating-v2/README.md

 # star-rating-v2
-DataStudio Star Rating Visualisation
+Data Studio Star Rating Visualization

-This is a visualisation that exactly does what it states ;) It displays Stars.
+This is a visualization that exactly does what it states ;) It displays Stars.
 Period.
 But of course it also has some bells & whistles e.g.
 * Support for dimensions
 * Hiding of Metric and or Dimension name
 * Adding custom Paddings, Fonts and Colors